How To Open A Dispensary In North Carolina

-Per year, there is a renewal license fee of less than $10,000, with an additional $1,000 per production site or medical cannabis center.
+On an annual basis, suppliers would have been required to pay a renewal license fee of less than $10,000, with an additional $1,000 per production site or medical cannabis center.

 Who is responsible for the regulation of cannabis in North Carolina?

-In addition, the Department would set criteria for and authorize up to five independent testing laboratories under the terms of the bill.
+In addition, the Department would have set criteria for and authorize up to five independent testing laboratories under the terms of the bill.